-To the Members of Senate Subcommittee on Federal Impact on Minnesotans and Economic Stability,
+To the Members of the Senate Subcommittee on Federal Impact on Minnesotans and Economic Stability,

 Equity in Place is a coalition of organizations led by Black, Indigenous, and people of color organizing for racial justice in Minnesota’s housing system.
-From community-based and renter advocacy organizations to nonprofit housing providers, all of our member organizations are witnessing first hand the disastrous economic chain reaction from the federal occupation of our state.
+From community-based and renter advocacy organizations to nonprofit housing providers, all of our member organizations are witnessing firsthand the disastrous economic chain reaction from the federal occupation of our state.
+We know the urgency folks are facing as February 1st fast approaches, and that we need an immediate Eviction Moratorium and Emergency Rental Assistance.

-Minnesotans– whether citizens, refugees, or immigrants– are facing extreme risk when leaving their homes to get groceries, pay bills, or open their business.
+Minnesotans – whether citizens, refugees, or immigrants– are facing extreme risk when leaving their homes to get groceries, pay bills, or open their businesses.
 Tens of thousands of families are unable to get to work safely to earn money to make rent.
-Local businesses are closing and cultural corridors are empty.
+Local businesses are closing, and cultural corridors are empty.
 Public transit riders can’t get to work for fear of being abducted based on the color of their skin.
 Our children cannot safely access school or healthcare.

 We’re a housing coalition.
-The ICE attack on our state is not directly a housing issue– but our communities know firsthand how issues intersect in their lives.
-So we are seeing the impacts of this occupation has disrupted all aspects of daily economic life, including being able to go to work and earn rent.
+The ICE attack on our state is a housing issue, one that our communities know firsthand, and how these issues intersect in our lives.
+So we are seeing that the impacts of this occupation have disrupted all aspects of daily economic life, including being able to go to work and earn rent.
 As families speak out on the urgent need to shelter in place, we need an immediate eviction moratorium to keep families in their homes and evict ICE, not us.
-We also demand emergency rental assistance from local counties, and the state governments to prevent a tsunami of evictions of vulnerable residents with no place to go.
+We also demand emergency rental assistance from local governments, counties and the state to prevent a tsunami of evictions of vulnerable residents with no place to go.
+Without these protections, families will be forced to determine whether they risk going to court to fight their case and be apprehended by ICE, or become homeless and be punished with a tainted eviction record.

 Thank you,